johnny-zhang-1/Chess/README.md

 ### Program Purpose:
 The purpose of the program is to display a two player chess game that takes input from a text line and selects pieces from left clicking.
-Our program displays the greatest two player chess game Take turns making moves that will lead you to victory by selecting a piece and entering where you want it to go.
-This program will appeal to anyone who wants a taste of the most skill based game on the planet Ultimate Chess provides quality entertainment and practice in piece movement for both players.
-We want to expand to a range of people from avid chess players to beginners who don’t know the real rules of chess.
+Our program displays the greatest two player chess game.
+The players take turns making moves that will lead to ones victory by selecting a piece and entering where you want it to go.